Milwaukee area brunch guide

 2014 North Farwell Ave., (414) 220-1110

 Consider The Eatery experts when it comes to the first meal of the day.
 Serving breakfast every day of the week, this cozy brunch spot shines when it comes to classic eggs and bacon, fluffy homemade buttermilk pancakes or breakfast bagels.
 But, they also offer a wide variety of more imaginative dishes like a steak breakfast burrito, huevos rancheros and bread pudding French toast.
-Vegetarians will delight in the tofu skillet, veggie burrito or veg-a-stack benedict.
+Vegetarians will delight in the tofu skillet, veggie burrito or veg-a-stack Benedict.
 Pricing ranges from $4.95 to $13.75.
-Breakfast is served Monday through Friday from 8 a.m. to 3 p.m. and on Saturday and Sunday from 9 a.m. to 3 p.m.
+Breakfast is served daily from 8 a.m. to 3 p.m.

 W349 N5293 Lacy's Ln., Okauchee, (262) 567-7047